Jose Bautista (bautijo02)

 Pittsburgh named Bautista their minor league player of the year after a .283/.364/.503 year with the Altoona Curve in 2005 (23 homers, 90 RBI).
 He also hit .255/.309/.373 with the Indianapolis Indians and .143/.226/.179 with Pittsburgh.
 He made the Eastern League All-Star team and Baseball America rated him as having the top infield arm in the league.

-In the 2009 World Baseball Classic, Bautista was 1 for 3 off the bench.
+In the 2009 World Baseball Classic, Bautista was 1 for 3 off the bench for the Dominican national team.
 He pinch-hit for David Ortiz with one on and two outs in the 9th inning in game one against the Dutch national team but struck out against Leon Boyd to end a 3-2 upset.
 He pinch-hit a single off Manuel Corpas in the game two win over Panama.
-In game three, he replaced Willy Taveras in center field.
+In the third game, he replaced Willy Taveras in center field.
 In the 11th inning, he faced Boyd with Jose Reyes on.
 He hit a fly to right but Eugène Kingsale made an error, allowing Reyes to score and give the Dominicans a 1-0 lead.
 Carlos Marmol failed to protect it, though, and the Dutch rallied to eliminate the Dominican Republic.

 He made an appearance at the Home Run Derby before the 2011 All-Star Game, only managing 4 homers and not getting past the first round.
-He then suffered a pair of injuries in quick succession, first being sidelined a few days by a twisted ankle suffered while sliding into third base in his first game after the All-Star break, on July 14 against the Yankees, and then being beaned by a pitch thrown by Jake Arrieta of the Baltimore Orioles on July 26.
+He then suffered a pair of injuries in quick succession, first being sidelined a few days by a twisted ankle suffered while sliding into third base in his first game after the All-Star break, on July 14th against the Yankees, and then being beaned by a pitch thrown by Jake Arrieta of the Baltimore Orioles on July 26th.
 While he escaped serious injury in both cases, he did miss playing time and went through his longest homer drought in two years, going 14 games between long balls until he connected for his 32nd off David Price of the Tampa Bay Rays on August 2nd.
 He was briefly passed by Curtis Granderson of the New York Yankees for the AL home run lead, but surged ahead again at the end of the season and finished with a league-leading 43.
-He also lead the circuit in slugging percentage at .608, OPS at 1.056, and waks with 132.
+He also lead the circuit in slugging percentage at .608, OPS at 1.056, and walks with 132.
 While his power numbers were slightly down from the previous season, the result of being pitched around more, his higher batting average and large number of walks compensated for the drop in doubles and homers.
+Bautista won both the 2011 American League Hank Aaron Award and the 2011 Silver Slugger Award, his second consecutive year for both honors.

-Bautista was back in the Jays' line-up for the beginning of the 2013 season and gave early signs that he was back to his old self, homering twice in the team's first three games.
+Bautista was back in the Jays' line-up for the beginning of the 2013 season and gave early signs that he was his old self again, homering twice in the team's first three games.
 He made it back to the All-Star Game for the fourth straight year thanks to 20 doubles, 20 homers and 55 RBIs in 87 games.
 However, the Jays, who were expecting to compete for the AL East title after an off-season spending spree, were mired in last place.
 He continued to be he Jays' most dangerous hitter in the second half, but on August 21st, he was placed on the disabled list with bruised hip, ending his season.
 He hit .259 with 24 doubles, 28 homers and 73 RBI when he played, and the Jays' offense was completely anemic in his absence.
 He was back with a vengeance in spring training in 2014, when he showed he was fully healthy by slugging 5 doubles and 6 homers in 56 Grapefruit League at-bats.
 He hit his first two homers of the season in the team's third game, on April 2nd at Tampa Bay, providing the offense in a 3-0 win.
+Continuing his excellent hitting, he seemed to be continually on base, as he reached by either hit or walk in 35 straight games to start the season.
+On May 29th and 30th, he showed that he was also a great defensive player, throwing out Kansas City Royals baserunners at first base from his right field position on consecutive days; Billy Butler and Omar Infante were the victims of his great arm.
+For the second time in four years, he led all players in the voting for the All-Star Game, collecting 5.8 million votes, 300,000 more than second-place finisher Mike Trout.
+On August 10th, he ended the longest game in Blue Jays history when he singled with the bases loaded against Rick Porcello of the Detroit Tigers in the bottom of the 19th inning for a 6-5 win.
+He finished the month on a power surge, homering in the Jays' last five games in August.
+On September 20th, he hit home run #202 as a member of the Blue Jays, tying George Bell for the franchise record.

 Sources include 2001-2006 Baseball Almanacs, unofficial Pirates e-mail list